-Payment of all University dues shall be through the University bank accounts.
-Bank drafts can be received by the University bursar.

-- A student is deemed to be a debtor to the University if he has not paid wholly or partly fees for registration, residence, tuition, library, and other official fees. - Guild funds shall be budgeted for, used, and accounted for according to the financial policy of the University. - No student is allowed to run a money lending business on campus. - No student may make use of offices or administration rooms without the consent of the head of department concerned. - No student may hire or pay any employee of the University during that employee's working hours. - It shall be an offense to give or demand a bribe or attempt to unduly influence University officials for favors or services related to their work. - Students are under obligation to report any unauthorized charges or requests for a bribe to the appropriate university official.
+- Payment of all University dues shall be through the University bank accounts.
+Bank drafts can be received by the University bursar. - A student is deemed to be a debtor to the University if he has not paid wholly or partly fees for registration, residence, tuition, library, and other official fees. - Guild funds shall be budgeted for, used, and accounted for according to the financial policy of the University. - No student is allowed to run a money lending business on campus. - No student may make use of offices or administration rooms without the consent of the head of department concerned. - No student may hire or pay any employee of the University during that employee's working hours. - It shall be an offense to give or demand a bribe or attempt to unduly influence University officials for favors or services related to their work.